 In Europe, numerous breeds owe much to the Spanish horse and many more owe something: The Frederiksborg of Denmark, the spotted Knabstrup, the Kladruber of Czechoslovakia, the Alter-Real and Lusitano of Portugal, and the Friesian horse, and German Warmbloods, for example.
 In Britain, the Andalusian has also had an influence, if less clearly marked, on the Cleveland Bay, Hackney, Connemara and Welsh Cobs and Ponies.

-In the new world, if now much diluted the Spanish Horse lives on in the Quarter Horse, Appaloosa, mustang and others.
+In the new world, if now much diluted, the Spanish Horse lives on in the Quarter Horse, Appaloosa, mustang and many others.
 More noticeably indebted are the horses of South America: the Peruvian Paso, Argentine Criollo and Paso Fino and now the national horse of Mexico, the Azteca.

 In studying the history of many, many horse breeds, and with modern day ability for DNA study, the blood of the Andalusian is found and with it, an elegance and quality that are unmistakable.
-The breeders of the world drew heavily on the Spanish horse for centuries to create as the original improver of many native breeds elsewhere.
+The breeders of the world drew heavily on the Spanish horse for centuries to create as the original improver of many native breeds elsewhere around the world.

 For information regarding the Sorraia horse, the Vale de Zebro Wild Horse Refuge, and the Sorraia Mustang - visit www.sorraia.org